waynodiablo/Oystercard/bookmark_manager/bookmark_manager_style.md

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_HrmLraJclly_p.52567_1380216944437_Screen%20Shot%202013-09-26%20at%2018.33.15.png)

-The footer is not "sticky", that is, if the window is larger than the content available, then the footer will not be at the bottom of the page.
+The footer is not 'sticky', that is, if the window is larger than the content available, then the footer will not be at the bottom of the page.

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_HrmLraJclly_p.52567_1380217103005_Screen%20Shot%202013-09-26%20at%2018.38.15.png)

-There are various techniques of making the footer "sticky".
+There are various techniques of making the footer 'sticky'.
 Feel free to try this one.

 github
 https://github.com/makersacademy/bookmark_manager/tree/27a54fced01e6c140d9040340c11e12709c57635